aanand/git-up/README.md

 ### `git-up.fetch.prune [true|false]`

 By default, `git-up` will append the `--prune` flag to the `git fetch` command if your git version supports it (1.6.6 or greater), telling it to [delete any branches which no longer exist on the remote](http://linux.die.net/man/1/git-fetch).
 Set this option to `false` to disable it.

+### `git-up.rebase.arguments [string]`

+If this option is set, its contents will be used by `git-up` as additional arguments when it calls `git rebase`.
+For example, setting this to `--preserve-merges` will recreate your merge commits in the rebased branch.